 The Tom Patterson Theatre is designed to stand out along the banks of the Avon River, with a curved glass exterior finish contrasted by a brick veneer along the theatre walls.
 The interior of the theatre consists of a thrust stage as well as an education forum, member’s lounge, café and a lobby with custom exposed columns that highlight the full-height bronze and glass curtain wall.

-We are providing structural design services to Hariri Pontarini Architects for the theatre, which is scheduled to open in 2020.
+We provided structural design services to Hariri Pontarini Architects for the theatre, which opened in 2020.